dannsam/xenko-docs/manual/graphics/lights-and-shadows/skybox-lights.md

 To set up a skybox light, you first need a skybox asset and an entity with a [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent).
 For information about how to add these, see the [Skybox](../skyboxes.md) page.

-1. Select the entity that has the [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent).
+1. Select the entity you want to be the skybox light.

 2. In the entity **Properties grid**, click **Add component** and select [Light](xref:SiliconStudio.Xenko.Engine.LightComponent).